-State rules require hunters to wear a minimum of 400 square inches of fluorescent hunter orange exterior clothing under specific conditions.
+State rules require hunters to wear a minimum of 400 square inches of fluorescent hunter orange and/or fluorescent hunter pink exterior clothing under specific conditions.
 This fluorescent clothing must be worn above the waist and be visible from all sides.
 A hat, by itself, does not meet this requirement.
+A combination of both colors may be worn to meet the 400 square inch requirement.
+Check out this fact sheet for more information.

 - For anyone hunting bear, bobcat, cougar, coyote, deer, elk, fox, grouse, hare, rabbit, raccoon, or turkey in an area that is open to hunting for deer or elk during a modern firearms season.
 This includes archers and muzzleloaders when they hunt in areas (e.g. game management units, deer areas, elk areas, wilderness areas) that overlap modern firearm seasons.

 - For anyone using a modern firearm to hunt for pheasant, quail and partridge during an upland game bird season.
-(Grouse are not considered upland game birds in regard to hunter orange requirements).
+(Grouse are not considered upland game birds in regard to hunter orange and/or hunter pink requirements).

 - During an upland game bird season for anyone hunting upland game birds with a muzzleloading firearm, bow and arrow, or for falconry.